FarzanRashid/FarzanRashid/README.md

 <h1 align="center">Hi, I'm Farzan Rashid 👋</h1>

-Computer Science graduate with a strong foundation in Python, OOP, and data structures & algorithms.
-Experienced in designing RESTful APIs, implementing JWT authentication, and building scalable asynchronous systems with Celery and Redis.
-Outside of tech, I like watching movies, TV series, and playing chess.
+I'm a Computer Science graduate with a strong foundation in Python, OOP, and data structures and algorithms.
+I have experience designing RESTful APIs, implementing JWT authentication, and building scalable asynchronous systems with Celery and Redis.
+Outside of tech, I enjoy watching movies, TV series, and playing chess.

 💡 *Currently looking for entry-level Software Engineering opportunities*